Sky Tonight

 Where is Alcor right now?

 Alcor is located in the constellation Ursa Major.
-Although it is currently above the horizon at an altitude of 52 degrees, Alcor is not visible because it is daytime.
+At the current time, it is above the horizon at an altitude of 49 degrees toward the northeast from your location, with an apparent magnitude of 3.99.

 Alcor is Not visible tonight